Oregon Bed & Breakfast Guild

 This 4,300-acre park near Astoria, Oregon, is one of the nation’s largest campgrounds and a must-see destination for history buffs.
 It has much to offer, including beach-combing, a freshwater lake, trails, wildlife, and a historic shipwreck.
 Fort Stevens was built near the end of the Civil War to protect the Columbia River.
 It is also the site of a military installation once used to guard the mouth of the Columbia River from Confederate ships.
 The fort was in service for 84 years — up until World War II.
 Learn more here.

-Best Hike for Bird Watching: Ankeny National Wildlife Refuge
+Best Hike for Bird Watching: Willamette Valley National Wildlife Complex

 SEE A DIGITAL VERSION OF THE MAP